 A historical survey dates Sandling Farmhouse to the 16th century.
 Today, vintage chic is displayed throughout the 1950s homestead.
 An exhibition in the attic details the history of the house and its various owners, as well as a snapshot of life in the 1950s.

-There is so much more to explore in our collection of original buildings, with the Village Hall relocated from Ulcombe, the Granary, the Oast House, traditional Hoppers’ Huts, and the working blacksmith's forge.
+There is so much more to explore in our collection of original buildings, with the Village Hall relocated from Ulcombe, the Granary, the Oast House, traditional Hoppers’ Huts, and the working blacksmith’s forge.
 A nostalgic trip down memory lane, for both old and young alike.
+Please be aware that at weekends, some of our historical buildings may not be accessible due to weddings and functions.